idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Some moments like:

-- Constant celebrating people doing stuff fun
+- Constant celebrating people doing stuff
 - Hack-a-thons
-- Playing cards for appreciation
+- Playing cards for appreciation (Link: Playing cards for appreciation)
 - Managers making breakfast

 ### How do you give challenging feedback